 For the past two decades, calling predators has been my passion.
 As a tournament coyote hunter, I’ve tried just about everything on the market at one time or another.
 I’m constantly looking for new techniques, strategies and equipment that will give me an edge.
 Decoys are no exception.
 When used correctly, they are extremely effective.
 If you’re the guy standing in front of the predator wall overwhelmed by all of the options, here’s some direction.

 - A decoy also occupies the coyote’s attention.
 When a coyote is focused on a decoy, he is less likely to spot the hunter.
 I like to put my decoy and my electronic caller close together and away from my position.
-This allows me to make small amounts of movement and prepare for a shot without the coyote spotting me.
+This allows me to make small movements and prepare for a shot without the coyote spotting me.

 - Decoys mean more equipment to carry to every stand.
 I carry a rifle, a shotgun, a sitting pad, an e-caller and shooting sticks to just about every stand.
 Add decoys and dead coyotes to the list, and it’s a lot to pack.
 I recommend two things.
 First, use a small daypack to carry your e-caller, shooting sticks, sitting pad and decoys.
 Second, select small decoys that are easy to manage.